glaciers-in-archives/sparql-editor/README.md

 # GiA SPARQL Editor

-An interactive and user-friendly SPARQL editor for Glacier in Archives.
+An interactive and user-friendly SPARQL editor for Glaciers in Archives.
 Based on [the Thor SPARQL Editor](https://github.com/Abbe98/thor/).

 ## Features